uber/react-vis/docs/interaction.md

 ### Note
 - the contour series doesn't support interaction other than onNearestX or onNearestXY
-- react-vis doesn't yet support interactions such as dragging, zooming or scrolling.
 - whenever the datapoint-level handlers are supported, they can also catch all the events happening at the series level.

 ## API